Cray-HPE/docs-csm/operations/network/dhcp/Customize_boot_file.md

 2. (`ncn#`) Dump the DHCP server configuration.

-   **`NOTE`** It make take up to 2 minutes for the change to HSM to be reflected in the DHCP server configuration as the DHCP helper has to run to update the configuration.
+   **`NOTE`** It make take up to two minutes for the change to HSM to be reflected in the DHCP server configuration as the DHCP helper has to run to update the configuration.

    ```bash
    curl -H "Authorization: Bearer ${TOKEN}" -X POST -H "Content-Type: application/json" \